HassiumTeam/Hassium/docs/Introduction.md

 You should know that by default, Hassium already has an array on runtime, called args that holds the command line arguments that are being passed to Hassium.
 For however many arguments the user passes is how large the array will be.
-Here's an example of a program that uses this array called CheckFilePrgm.hs:
+Here's an example of a program that uses this array called CheckFilePrgm.has:
 ```
 $SUMMARY: Checks to see if file exists$
 $ARGUMENTS: args 0: FILE_PATH$

 if (arrlen(args) < 1) {
 	print("Not enough arguments!
-Syntax is: CheckFilePrgm.hs [FILE_PATH]\n");
+Syntax is: CheckFilePrgm.has [FILE_PATH]\n");
 	exit(1);
 }